The Andalusian Blueprint: How 1492 Invented the World Order

 The Theft of the Engine: Appropriating Islamic Finance

-European colonial empires were not built upon autonomous financial innovation but through the appropriation, translation, and eventual erasure of Islamic commercial law, which furnished many of the financial instruments that made imperial expansion possible.
+European colonial empires were not built on autonomous financial innovation but through the appropriation and attempted erasure of non-Western forms of life.
+This is especially evident in the role of Islamic commercial law, which furnished many of the financial instruments that enabled imperial expansion, even as their origins were systematically obscured in European narratives of economic modernity.

 In the eleventh century, as Europe looked outward, it adopted the commenda.
 This single-venture agreement became the dominant mechanism for capitalist trade expansion.
 However, the commenda was not a European invention.
 It was a direct appropriation of the Islamic qirad, specifically the concepts of mudarabah (trustee financing) and musharakah (joint partnership).

 Developed in the eighth century by scholars such as Muhammad ibn Hasan al-Shaybānī, these instruments enabled investors and merchants to pool capital and risk for long-distance trade.
 But in their Islamic context, these tools operated within a specific ethical framework.
-They were based on reciprocity, suhba (companionship), and sadaqa (friendship and truthfulness).
-The relationships were horizontal and grounded in mutual trust and reputation rather than impersonal exploitation.
+They were based on suhba (companionship and a kind of relationship between two merchants), sadaqa (friendship and truthfulness), and mu’amala (cooperation).
+The relationships were horizontal and grounded in mutual trust and reputation rather than impersonal exploitation and profit.

-When Christian Europe adopted these forms, it stripped them of their ethical moorings.
-By the thirteenth century, the commenda had been transformed into a vertical and impersonal structure designed for the endless accumulation of wealth.
-The reciprocity of the qirad was replaced by hierarchy underpinned by profit.
-The tool designed to connect the Ummah through trade became the weapon used to finance the institutions that sought to plunder it.
+When Europe adopted these instruments, it stripped them of their ethical foundations.
+By the thirteenth century, the commenda had become a vertical, impersonal mechanism for accumulation.
+Tools designed to connect the Ummah through trade were repurposed to finance its plunder.

 Political Economy of Plunder